bambooww/iot-tree/web/doc/en/doc/quick_start.md

 Enter the following command in IOT tree directory to make IOT tree run in background mode:

 ```
-./iot-tree-service-start. sh
+./iot-tree-service-start.sh
 ```

 After startup, the original console output will be input to nohup.out file.You can use tail - f nohup.out to view.
 If you want to stop the daemon, run:

 ```
-./iot-tree-service-stop. sh
+./iot-tree-service-stop.sh
 ```

-Of course, you can also use the systemd related mechanism to set iot-tree-service.sh start As a service mode, it will runs automatically with the start of the system.
+you can also use the systemd related mechanism to set iot-tree-service.sh start As a service mode, it will runs automatically with the start of the system.